patrickwrowe/Language-Models-for-AI-Molecule-Generation/README.md

-## Generating random molecules is fun, but a real example of where this sort of model might be useful would be the generation of molecules with specific properties...
+## Application Example: Generating Caffeine-Like molecules with an LSTM.

 In other models, we'll work to condition the initial state of the model with a vector of desired properties extracted from CHEMBL, but for now, we could say that we hope to generate _variants_ of an existing molecule, but with random, physically plausible changes to the structure.